AlexTelon/FlexiCharge-Backend/backend-app/src/data-access-layer/payment-methods/README.md

 ### How to add payment methods
 In the event that a new payment method is to be added to FlexiCharge, we strongly advise following the architecture structure <a href="#architecture">shown above</a>.

-Below is an example of implmenting Swish as a new payment method:
+Below is an example of implementing Swish as a new payment method:
  1. Create a new SwishPayments table, which holds Swish related information, e.g "order_id" of a Swish transaction, or perhaps the "user_id" of the Swish user (This all depends on how how Swish's API is built).
  2. Create a .js file inside the "/payment-methods/" folder that handles all Swish API calls.
  3. Create a repository file inside "/data-access-layer/" folder communicates with the new SwishPayments table.